ricdikulous/imx-unity-game-lessons/lessons/10-Minting-Endpoint/README.md

-# Lesson 10: Minting a NFT
+# Lesson 10: Minting an NFT
+In Lesson 10, we implement the core functionality of minting NFTs using the Immutable SDK in our "Trash Dash" game.

+## Overview
+Here's an overview of what we'll cover in this lesson:
+1. Add a new Service file
+2. Create a Minting function
+3. Integrate the Minting function with our API endpoint

 ## Prerequisites
 - Familiarity with Node.js, Ethereum blockchain, and the Immutable SDK.
 - Understanding of REST API endpoints and Swagger documentation.
 - Completion of previous lessons covering the setup of the environment file and granting the minter role.

-## Overview
-In Lesson 10, we implement the core functionality of minting NFTs using the Immutable SDK in our "Trash Dash" game.
-This lesson guides you through updating the server to mint NFTs, including the creation of a new service for smart contract interactions and the integration of this functionality into our API.

 ## Steps for Minting an NFT